 When a company allows their EDI system to take on ERP application functions soon everything becomes EDI.
 Much of the data that comes into any large company arrives via EDI.
 Because data came in through EDI does make EDI responsible for that data throughout the corporation.
 If we can keep EDI components unpolluted and lightly coupled; EDI is simple.
 Otherwise support becomes unmanageable.

 Accurately translating application content to standard structure and format is EDI.
-Issues with the values in that content is not EDI.
-Sending a purchase order number is EDI.
-The PO number, is not EDI.
+Any issue with the value of that content is not EDI.
+The simplest example is; sending a purchase order number is EDI.
+However, purchase order number, is not EDI.

 There is additional confusion about EDI vs. data transport.
 I came up with this analogy after hearing plans to replace EDI with a web service where I was working.
 A web service is transport.
 EDI is structured content.

 - Account number sent in wrong segment is EDI.
 Wrong Account number sent is not EDI.

 - Sending Invoices is EDI.
 Adding a 5 day hold before sending invoices, is not EDI.

 - Sending total amount due is EDI.
 Calculating the amount due is not EDI.